habibbhutto/speech-analytics-service/README.md

 * docker latest with `docker compose` plugin configured

 ## Features
-* Provides an endpoint to retrieve basic statistics of presidents' speeches
+* Provides an endpoint to retrieve basic statistics of political speeches
 * Provides swagger docs of the endpoint
-* Cache the evaluated URLs for a preconfigured time duration
-* Refresh the cache by passing the refresh=true in query parameters

 ## Future improvements
 * Terraform or some sort of automation to provision infra
 * K8s deployement template
-* Redis for centralized cache
 * Application monitoring
 * Better application logging tools